 1. Python integer values

-In Python, an int
+In Python, an int or integer is:

 - a whole number without decimal